 Psychology interns receive one hour of weekly supervision from their TCC supervisors.
 TCC supervisors oversee interns’ cases that came through triage, case management, and consultation services.
-In addition to receiving clinical supervision on the cases, interns can expect to gain knowledge and experiences about diverse resources and systems within and beyond CaPS and CMU.
+In addition to receiving clinical supervision on the cases, interns can expect to gain knowledge and experiences about resources and systems within and beyond CaPS and CMU.
 TCC supervision is informed by developmental theories and social justice principles.

-Psychology interns co-leading a Group receive supervision from CaPS staff who is typically the co-leader of the group.
+Psychology interns co-leading a Group receive supervision from senior staff member who is typically the co-leader of the group.
 The group supervisor is a source of support for the interns during the group sessions while overseeing the related programming, planning, and refining process of the specific Group.
 Group supervision is informed by Group theories with multicultural attunement.

 Supervision of supervision

 The weekly didactic seminar is coordinated by members of the training committee, and led by rotating staff at CaPS for the Fall semester.
-The weekly, one-hour Didactic presentations and discussions are intended to contribute to trainees’ overall professional development and to the development of their professional identities.
+The weekly, one-hour Didactic presentations and discussions are intended to contribute to trainees overall professional development and to the development of their professional identities.
 The focus of the didactic presentations are the theoretical, applied, and professional aspects of the practice of Health Service Psychology and that of University Counseling Center work.
 Additionally, interns can expect to reflect on the application to diversity and social justice topics with the weekly presentations guided and prompted by the presenter.

-Decolonizing Critical Consciousness (previously the Multicultural) Seminar
+Decolonizing Critical Consciousness Seminar

 This seminar focuses on developing a decolonized critical consciousness into the relationship between psychology, culture, and power.
 This seminar connects the personal with the socio-political to understand both external systems of oppression and the ways they are internalized by individuals and cultural systems.
 This seminar focuses on differences of power, access and opportunity.
 In so doing, participants are invited to look up the power hierarchy, where inequalities are embedded in systems and structures that privilege the few at the expense of many.